Israel confirms coronavirus in man who returned from Italy

 Before this case, two Israeli passengers from the virus-stricken cruise ship Diamond Princess who tested positive have been treated in an Israeli hospital.

+Israel has enacted some of the strictest travel policies in recent weeks to try to prevent a local outbreak.

-Israeli Interior Minister Aryeh Deri added Italy to a list of countries from which travel for non-Israelis was banned.
+Israeli Interior Minister Aryeh Deri added Italy to a list of countries from which entry for non-Israelis was banned.
 The list includes China, Hong Kong, Macau, Thailand, Singapore, South Korea and Japan.

+Some 48 non-Israeli passengers on flights from Italy who landed in Israel on Thursday were already turned away, according to the Interior Ministry.

+EL Al, Israel’s flag carrier, said that even before taking into account the latest Italy travel ban, it expects a loss in revenue of $50-$70 million in the January-April period due to coronavirus.

-Reporting by Ari Rabinovitch, editing by Larry King
+Reporting by Ari Rabinovitch and Tova Cohen, editing by Larry King and Alexandra Hudson